 What is Acupuncture?

 There is an invisible life force that flows throughout the body called “chi.”
-Acupuncture works by balancing the flow of chi energy in the body by the insertion of hair-fine needles into specific points on the body.
-These points lie along 12 meridians or pathways throughout the body that corresponds to ten organs and two functions.
-Imbalances in the chi energy are determined by taking the pulse on each wrist.
+The chi flows 12 meridians or energy pathways in the body.
+Acupuncture works by balancing the flow of chi energy throughout the 12 meridians by the insertion of hair-fine needles into specific points on the body that lie along these meridians.
+Where imbalances in are in the body is determined by reading the pulses on each wrist that correspond to the 12 meridians.

 Wondering if this ancient practice of medicine [acupuncture] to diagnose and treat an imbalance of chi is right for you and your needs?
 There are numerous reasons to consider this option.
-However, an inability to get relief from other forms of treatment shouldn’t be the only reason to look into these forms of medicine.
-In fact, many even consider this to be their first option for the care of a particular issue or illness.
-But everyone is unique and has specific needs and challenges that present themselves to be addressed.
-The average patient should plan on a minimum of 5 or 6 treatments a week apart to start seeing significant improvement.
+However, an inability to get relief from other forms of medical treatment shouldn’t be the only reason to look into acupuncture.
+In fact, many even consider this to be their first option for the care of a particular issue or illness, but everyone is unique and has specific needs and challenges that present themselves to be addressed.
+While most people see some improvement and relief after the first treatment, some patients do not see more noticeable improvement until two or three treatments.
+On average, most people need to be seen once a week for four to six weeks before they can start reducing the frequency of treatment.

 The Law of Cure